hugomods/releases-builder/README.md

 ### `languages`

-An array of languages, when provied, the releases content will be saved in `index.[lang].md` pattern.
+An array of languages, when provided, the releases content will be saved in `index.[lang].md` pattern.

 ### `params`